-G.145 prep - generic synthesis script
+G.146 prep - generic synthesis script

 '''

+prep [options]

+This command runs a conservative RTL synthesis.
+A typical application for this

+is the preparation stage of a verification flow.
+This command does not operate

+on partly selected designs.

+use the specified module as top module (default='top')

+-auto-top

+automatically determine the top of the design hierarchy

+-flatten

+flatten the design before synthesis. this will pass '-auto-top' to

+'hierarchy' if no top module is specified.

 -ifx

 passed to 'proc'. uses verilog simulation behavior for verilog if/case

 undef handling. this also prevents 'wreduce' from being run.

--memx

 simulate verilog simulation behavior for out-of-bounds memory accesses

 using the 'memory_memx' pass.

 -nomem

 do not run any of the memory passes

--rdff

 call 'memory_dff'.
 This enables merging of FFs into

+'''

+'''

 memory read ports.

 -nokeepdc

 do not call opt with -keepdc

 -run <from_label>[:<to_label>]

 only run the commands between the labels (see below). an empty

 from label is synonymous to 'begin', and empty to label is

 synonymous to the end of the command list.

 The following commands are executed by this synthesis command:

+begin:

 hierarchy -check [-top <top> | -auto-top]

 coarse:

 proc [-ifx]

 flatten

 (if -flatten)

 opt_expr -keepdc

 opt_clean

 check

 opt -noff -keepdc

 wreduce -keepdc [-memx]

 (if -rdff)

 memory_dff

+memory_memx

 (if -memx)

-memory_memx

 opt_clean

 memory_collect

 opt -noff -keepdc -fast

 check:

 stat

 check

 '''

-G.146 printattrs - print attributes of selected objects
+G.147 printattrs - print attributes of selected objects